-NRS 201.300 is the Nevada sex crime law which prohibits sex trafficking, which is causing or forcing a person to be a prostitute.
+NRS 201.300 is the Nevada sex crime law that prohibits sex trafficking, which is causing or forcing a person to be a prostitute.
 In turn, prostitution is the trading of sexual favors for money or something of value.
-The statute states:

 A person [i]s guilty of sex trafficking if the person:

 (1) Induces, causes, recruits, harbors, transports, provides, obtains or maintains a child to engage in prostitution, or to enter any place within this State in which prostitution is practiced, encouraged or allowed for the purpose of sexual conduct or prostitution;

 (2) Induces, recruits, harbors, transports, provides, obtains or maintains a person by any means, knowing, or in reckless disregard of the fact, that threats, violence, force, intimidation, fraud, duress or coercion will be used to cause the person to engage in prostitution, or to enter any place within this State in which prostitution is practiced, encouraged or allowed for the purpose of sexual conduct or prostitution;

 (3) By threats, violence, force, intimidation, fraud, duress, coercion, by any device or scheme, or by abuse of any position of confidence or authority, or having legal charge, takes, places, harbors, induces, causes, compels or procures a person to engage in prostitution, or to enter any place within this State in which prostitution is practiced, encouraged or allowed for the purpose of sexual conduct or prostitution; or

 (4) Takes or detains a person with the intent to compel the person by force, violence, threats or duress to marry him or her or any other person.

 The Nevada Legislature is prioritizing the fight against sex trafficking especially when children are involved.1 Scroll down to learn about the Nevada crime of sex trafficking under NRS 201.300 including the definition, defenses, and penalties.